 The Parihars were the founders of the Parihar dynasty in the region of Kannauj, Uttar Pradesh.
 The clan was also found in many other places in Uttar Pradesh.
 Some of the alternative names of the clan are Pratihar, Parhar, Padhiyar, Padiyar, Padiyal, and Parhiyar.

 It is the name of a Rajput clan, which is considered to be one of the original Agnivanshi clans.
 The Pawars ruled a region in a western-central India, around the modern city of Dhar in Madhya Pradesh.
-The alternative spelling of the surname is Parmar.
+Alternative spellings of the surname include Parmar and Parmara.

 They are sub-clan of Parmar and ruled regions in eastern Rajasthan and western Madhya Pradesh.
 The alternative forms of this surname are Panwar and Puar.